YZ1GO/L.EIC017_ES_PRJ/README.md

 🚀 Let's embrace a healthy lifestyle with __PINGUPILLS__!

 ## Features
-- Keep track of medications that you have at home
+- Keep track your medicament stock that you have at home
 - Reminder for you to take your medications
 - One click to have the medication marked as taken
-- Quick visualization of the remaining medication stock and expiration day
+- Quick visualization of the remaining stock quantity and expiration date
-- Reminder for close to expiration day and stock replenishment
+- Notification for close to expiration day and stock replenishment
 - A simple calendar to see medication intake in specific day

 ## Requirements